 The group has had an annual fall Show and Sale, study groups, sponsored fiber related workshops, and hosted regional and state weaving/spinning meetings.
 Its members have taught classes locally and for conferences, have sold their creations at local fairs and have demonstrated textile techniques in many venues from schools to museums to fairs.
 Members participate in guild challenges, Sheep to Shawl, weaving exchanges such as the coverlet project, and provide weaving for Guild booths at conventions.
 The BWG also has, as a part of its mission, Outreach to the Bozeman community.

-As of 2010, eight of its members had been honored as “Living Treasures” by MAWS: Margaret Post, Katherine Bradbury, Barbara McMullen, Carol Roehm, Karin Utzinger, Mary Melander, JoAnne Setzer, and Pam Reifling.
+As of 2010, eight of its members had been honored as “Living Treasures” by MAWS: Margaret Post, Katherine Bradbury, Barbara McMullen, Carol Roehm, Karin Utzinger, Mary Melander, JoAnne Setzer, and Pam Reifling, and Barb French.